periperidip/exploring/guide.md

 Super tough and super rewarding if you get it right.
 There are different things that one may look for when trying to learn operating systems:
 * How to use operating systems: This deals with the interfaces they provide and a good book on this is [The Linux Programming Interface](http://man7.org/tlpi/).
 It deals with the features that linux provides to the user at the basic level.
 Really helpful to understand the interfaces that operating systems provide.
+* Operating system concepts: This deals with abstract ideas of how operating systems work, their policies and mechanisms, and their role in a computer system.
+A computer science undergraduate would typically learn this in one of his courses.
+An excellent book to start off would be [Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/).
+Try to read Professor Andrew S. Tanenbaum's books as well (He made Minix).
+* Operating system development: This deals with making an operating system/components of it.
+It is arguably the toughest task in Computer Engineering.
+Doing this is HARD!
+A good place to start would be the [OsDev wiki](wiki.osdev.org).

 ### Competitive Coding